-Ocala Assault & Battery Attorney
+Ocala Assault & Battery Attorneys

 When you think of assault and battery, you may imagine one crime.
 However, this is actually two separate crimes.
 These crimes involve threats or offensive touching and, depending on the circumstances, can mean felony charges and decades in prison.
 An aggressive defense can give you an advantage when defending against these charges.
 You need to preserve your freedom.
 See how an Ocala assault & battery attorney can battle in the courtroom for your legal rights.

 What is Assault in Florida?

 Under Florida law, assault occurs when a person intentionally threatens someone with violence via words, actions, or both.
 No touching or hitting needs to occur, but the victim must be in fear of an imminent attack.
 Assault is typically charged as a second-degree misdemeanor, with the potential punishment a jail sentence of up to 60 days, as well as a $500 fine.
 The offender could also be ordered to attend counseling as well as stay away from the victim.

 Aggravated assault is when a deadly weapon is used to threaten someone.
 All that needs to be proven is that the victim was in fear of being attacked.
 Aggravated assault is a third-degree felony punishable by five years in prison.